Frequently Asked Questions

 I have bad sectors and my disk health is 90%.
 Do I need to worry or ask for replacement drive?

 Do you have other questions?
-Just let us know!
+Browse the Q&A Knowledge Base or just let us know!

 No hard disk temperature/health displayed.
 What is wrong?